ideawu/ssdb-docs/src/config.md

 ## Memory Usage

-A ssdb-server may consume up to this many memory(in MB):
+A ssdb-server may temporarily consume up to this many memory(in MB):

 	cache_size + write_buffer_size * 66 + 32